coinbase/coinbase-ruby/README.md

 # Coinbase

-An easy way to use the [Coinbase API](https://coinbase.com/docs/api/overview) and integrate bitcoin payments into your application.
+This gem provides an easy way to buy, use, and accept bitcoin with the [Coinbase API](https://coinbase.com/docs/api/overview).

-This gem uses the [api key authentication method](https://coinbase.com/docs/api/overview).
-If you would like to do an OAuth2 integration instead, you may want to start with the [OAuth2 Ruby Gem](https://github.com/intridea/oauth2) and use this gem as a reference.
+It uses the [api key authentication method](https://coinbase.com/docs/api/overview) which is a good choice if you only need to connect to your own Coinbase account.
+If you need other users to grant your application access, you may want to try an OAuth2 integration instead using the [OAuth2 Ruby Gem](https://github.com/intridea/oauth2) as a starting point.

 ## Installation